 Propane is an incredibly versatile fuel.
 In the home, it is most commonly used for heating and powering certain appliances.
 Stoves, barbeques, water heaters, clothes dryers and more can all run off propane.
 If the home has only been recently converted to propane, however, not all appliances may be using it.
 When making an offer, consider whether or not you’ll need to upgrade the appliances to take full advantage of propane.

-On the other hand, the main advantage to renting is that you’re not responsible for the maintenance of the tank.
+On the other hand, the main advantage to renting a propane tank for your home is that you’re not responsible for the maintenance of the tank.
 If the unit ever needs repairs or replacing, it’s not an expense you will have to worry about.
 Most fuel companies will happily transfer over a tank rental agreement when the house is sold, though you may be given the option of buying it outright, too.
 If buying the tank is the option you choose, be sure to get documentation proving your ownership of the tank.

 The larger your tank, the longer you can go before having a delivery scheduled.
 Home propane tanks range in size from 120 to over 1,000 gallons.
 Be sure to ask what size the tank is so that you know how often you’ll be in need of a refill.

 4. Are the Propane Tanks Under or Above Ground?

 Propane tanks can be either above or underground.
 Most rental tanks are above ground, as they are easier and cost less to install.
 Below-ground tanks, on the other hand, are more aesthetically pleasing and give you more room to enjoy your yard.